My experience spans the breadth and depth of the energy, process and sustainability fields:

 How can I work for you?

-Flexibility: I am a freelance consultant, available for short engagements (hours, days or weeks) or working longer-term.
+Flexibility: I am an independent consultant, available for short engagements (hours, days or weeks) or working longer-term.
 I am very flexible in how and when I can help your business.
 Fees can be on a basis that suits you.
 I have worked on a fixed-price, schedule of rates or even casual employment basis – whatever suits your business situation.